bitcoin-core/bitcoincore.org/CONTRIBUTING.md

 Translations should be made from the English source.
 The English source has a `version:` field in the Front Matter which should be updated if on the rare occasion the English text is updated.
 Translated text should remove `translated: false` from the Front Matter.

+## License

+By contribution to this project you agree to release your contribution under the [MIT License](/LICENSE).